Selby District: Council

-The Conservative party currently have a majority on the council, with Labour in opposition.
-In July 2018, a senior Tory defected to the Yorkshire Party.
+In the final elections to the council in 2019, the Conservative Party held a majority on the council, with Labour in opposition.

 Abolition

-In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, the non-metropolitan county will be reorganised into a unitary authority.
-Selby District Council will be abolished and its functions transferred to a new single authority for the non-metropolitan county of North Yorkshire.
+In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, the non-metropolitan county would be reorganised into a unitary authority.
+Selby District Council was abolished and its functions were transferred to a new single authority for the non-metropolitan county of North Yorkshire.